MrAnnix/MrAnnix.github.io/_posts/2025-11-08-spark-memory-fundamentals-executor-allocation.md

     end
 </pre>

-**Key borrowing rules**:
+**The borrowing rules** (pay attention, this is important):

-1. **Execution can borrow from storage**: If storage memory has free space, execution can use it without restrictions
+1. **Execution can borrow from storage**: If storage memory has free space, execution can grab it without any restrictions
 2. **Storage can borrow from execution**: If execution memory is free, storage can use it
 3. **Execution memory cannot be evicted**: When storage needs memory back, it **cannot** forcibly take it from execution
 4. **Storage memory can be evicted**: Cached blocks can be removed using LRU policy to free up space

-This asymmetry exists because:
+Why this asymmetry?
+Simple:

-- **Execution operations** are part of active computations that cannot be interrupted without causing task failures
+- **Execution operations** are part of active computations that can't be interrupted without causing task failures
 - **Cached data** can be recomputed from RDD lineage or read from disk if evicted

-The Spark developers prioritized execution over storage because **task execution is more critical than cached data**—the entire job can crash with an OOM error if execution runs out of memory, while evicted cache can be regenerated.
+Execution wins over storage because a task crash is worse than evicting cached data.
+Makes sense, right?

-## Practical Example: Memory Calculation
+## A practical example

-Let's walk through a complete example with a 12 GB executor:
+Let's walk through a real example with a 12 GB executor to see how all this plays out in practice:

 ```
 Executor Memory: 12 GB (12,288 MB)